j3k0/fovea-marathon-base/README.md

    * usually "172.17.0.1"
  * `ubuntu_version` version of ubuntu running on machines
    * eg: ubuntu-trusty or ubuntu-xenial
+ * `ssl_certs` link to SSL certificates used by the load-balancer
+   * concatenated PEM certificate and private key (see haproxy doc)

 See inventory/vagrant/ for an example setup.